PalAman-git/EventFlow/README.md

 - [x] add worker to process the events
 - [x] ensure worker delivers event to the consumer ✅
 - [x] complete the most basic flow of the app
+- [x] test ingestion for api
+- [x] test average latency of event delivery
+- [ ] migrate worker from sequential to concurrent delivery events